dobrushina/dobrushina.github.io/index.md

 </script>

 I am an HCPC-registered counselling psychologist and an ISST-accredited schema therapist offering psychotherapy to adults, adolescents, children, and families.
-With both medical and psychological education, over ten years of experience in neurology, and a strong track record in neuroscience, I am especially helpful in supporting clients whose brains work differently—neurodivergent people, and those experiencing complex trauma, chronic depression or consequences of brain injury.
+With both medical and psychological education, over ten years of experience in neurology, and a track record in neuroscience, I am especially helpful in supporting clients whose brains work differently—neurodivergent people, and those experiencing complex trauma, chronic depression or consequences of brain injury.

 As a third-wave CBT (cognitive-behavioral therapy) therapist, I mainly use [schema therapy](Schema-Therapy.md)—a contemporary approach that integrates cognitive work (addressing thoughts and beliefs) with deep emotional healing.
 I also blend EMDR (eye movement desensitization and reprocessing), classical CBT techniques, Acceptance and Commitment Therapy (ACT), and Dialectical Behavioral Therapy (DBT) skills.
 My work is guided by the clients' real-life goals, but to achieve these goals, we often address not only present experiences but also past ones, especially if the past was traumatic.